Taokt/Quest2ROS2/README.md

     In `ros_tcp_communication/launch/endpoint.py`, update the ROS_IP variable in the launch file from the default "0.0.0.0" to match your robot's actual IP address.

 5. The `Quest2ROS` application only looking for ros2 message with the specific package name `quest2ros`, therefore one would have to create a seperate package for the the custom messages definitions.
-    Under `/src`, create a new ROS 2 package as
+    Under `/src`, create a new ROS2 package as

     ```
     ros2 pkg create --build-type ament_cmake quest2ros